RifaAghorru/IoT-Projects/README.md

 ![project-image](dht22.jpg)

-2. Implement fuzzy logic mamdani to IoT automatic watering system using nodemcu, soil moisture sensor sensor and DHT11 and blynk as platform
+3. Implement fuzzy logic mamdani to IoT automatic watering system using nodemcu, soil moisture sensor sensor and DHT11 also connected to firebase as database storage and blynk as platform

 [SOURCE CODE](wtpump_fuzzymamdani_soilmoisturesensor.ino)